In Italy for the most magical season? Here are 10 things to do in Italy in autumn suggested by locals.

 After a day of exploring, it's time to enjoy the fruits of your labor.
 Put your chestnuts in the oven and savor them piping hot!

-Autumn in Italy like a local: an autumn dish
+Autumn in Italy like a local.
+Taking a trip to Sardinia

 1. Go trekking